pshishido/Calculator-GUI/README.md

 # Evaluator Expression and GUI

-A user-friendly Calculator that handles binary operations utilizing stack data structure.
+A user-friendly expression evaluator that handles binary operations that is implemented using good programming practices that promote extensibility and embraces encapsulation.
 A GUI was implemented as well.

 # Introduction: